cjdelisle/cjdns/README.md

     `// Bind to this port.
     "bind": "0.0.0.0:yourportnumberishere",`

-3. Their unique password that you uncommented or created: "password": "thisisauniquestring_002"
+3. Their unique password that you uncommented or created: `"password": "thisisauniquestring_002"`
-4. Your public key: "publicKey":thisisauniqueKEY_001.k"
+4. Your public key: `"publicKey": "thisisauniqueKEY_001.k"`
 5. His username: "William Jevons"

 His login credentials will look something like this (with your IPv4 and port):